-The Ganga river system
+The Ganga River system

-The river Ganga is a transboundary river of Asia that flows through India and Bangladesh.
+The Ganga River is a transboundary river of Asia that flows through India and Bangladesh.
 In Bangladesh, it is known as the river Padma.

-The Ganga river system is the largest river system in India having an area of 8.6 lakh sq km consisting of perennial and non-perennial rivers which originates in the Himalayas in the North and the Indian Peninsula in the South.
+The Ganga river system is the largest river system in India having an area of 8.6 lakh sq km consisting of perennial and non-perennial rivers which originate in the Himalayas in the North and the Indian Peninsula in the South.

-Origin of Ganga: River Ganga rises in the Gangotri glacier near Gaumukh (3900m) in Uttarkashi district of Uttarakhand.
+Origin of Ganga: River Ganga rises in the Gangotri glacier near Gaumukh (3900m) in the Uttarkashi district of Uttarakhand.
 At the place of origin, the river is known as Bhagirathi, after joining Alakhnanda at Devprayag, it is known as Ganga.

 Five Prayags (Panch Prayag):

 Prayag means the ‘Place of the confluence of a river’.
 The source of Alakhnanda is in the Satopath glacier above Badrinath.
 The river Alakhnanda is joined by its tributaries and forms important pilgrimage sites Known as five Prayags (Panch Prayag).

 - Vishnuprayag: Dhauliganga (Originates from Niti Pass) joins the Alaknanda near Joshimath on the Badrinath route.
 Dhauli Ganga originates from Niti Pass, after traveling a distance of 25 km from Vishnu Prayag.